Wednesday, 25 May 2016

 Everywhere you turn the wind towers now dominate the landscape.

-Since the available daylight hours are long I figured why not take advantage and shoot as much as possible.
 However, before one is aware of it the hour is getting late and the distance too great to make your intended destination.
 Also compounding the matter is my insatiable curiosity as to what’s down the road tends to lead me further astray from the main roads, which add unexpected hours to the days travel.

 The road to curiosity